BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/percussive-sound.md

 )
 ```

-We can achieve the same by resonating our noise.
+We can achieve the same by using a special *unit generator* that is built to generate the sum of sine waves.
-[Klang](http://doc.sccode.org/Classes/Klang.html) is an ``UGen`` that imitates the resonant parts of a body or space.
+[Klang](http://doc.sccode.org/Classes/Klang.html) is a bank of sine oscillators that takes arrays of frequencies, amplitudes and phase as arguments.
 It allows us to specify a set of frequencies to be filtered and **resonated**, matching amplitudes, and decay rates.
 This is part of *physical modelling* where we try not to replicate the sound directly but indirectly by modelling the bodies that generate it.

-Hitting a bell will result in a burst of noise.
-The bell filters the noise and resonates according to its body and body parts.

 ```isc
 (